 This routine performs collective or independent I/O reads from multiple datasets.
 In collective mode, all process members of the communicator associated with the HDF5 file must participate in the call.

 Each process creates the information required to perform each read in the array of H5D_rw_multi_t structures, and passes the array through to H5Dread_multi().
-When data selections are made for the information, the selections are expected not to be overlapped among processes.

 Brief description for internals after being called: